The Bankrate promise

-You finally own your home free and clear and want to put that equity to use — without having to sell.
+You finally own your home free and clear.
+And now, you want to put that ownership stake to use.
 Is this even possible?

 Can you take equity out of a paid-off house?

-Reasons to tap equity on a paid-off house
+When should you tap equity on a paid-off house?

 Why would anyone pursue fresh financing after finally paying off a mortgage?
 There are many viable reasons, from funding a home improvement project or investing in a business to purchasing more property.
 Two good rules to follow: Use your equity for long-term projects that create more value than the cost of the loan, and don’t take out more than you can afford to lose.